LSU Tigers and Lady Tigers

-The LSU Tigers and Lady Tigers are the athletic teams representing Louisiana State University (LSU), a state university located in Baton Rouge, Louisiana.
+The LSU Tigers and Lady Tigers (also known as the Fighting Tigers) are the athletic teams representing Louisiana State University (LSU), a state university located in Baton Rouge, Louisiana.
 LSU competes in Division I of the National Collegiate Athletic Association (NCAA) as a member of the Southeastern Conference (SEC).
-Based on winning percentage, the university's athletics program is consistently one of the best in the nation.

 Nickname

-The Louisiana State University official team nickname is the Fighting Tigers, Tigers or Lady Tigers.
-At one time, the "Lady Tigers" nickname was used only in sports that have teams for both men and women—specifically basketball, cross country, golf, swimming and diving, tennis, and track and field (indoor and outdoor)–however since 2017, only women's basketball, cross country, and track and field use the "Lady Tigers" moniker.
+The Louisiana State University official team nickname is the "Fighting Tigers", "Tigers" or "Lady Tigers".

+At one time, the "Lady Tigers" nickname was used only in sports that have teams for both men and women—specifically basketball, cross country, golf, swimming and diving, tennis, and track and field (indoor and outdoor); however, since 2017, only women's basketball, cross country, and track and field use the "Lady Tigers" moniker.

 Sports sponsored

 With LSU primarily competing in the Southeastern Conference and the women's beach volleyball program competing in the Coastal Collegiate Sports Association, LSU sponsors teams in nine men's and twelve women's NCAA sanctioned sports.

 By winning the SEC championship in men's basketball for the 2008–2009 season, LSU became the first SEC school to win at least 10 SEC championships in each of the big three sports of football, men's basketball, and baseball.
 LSU was the first SEC school to win at least one national championship in each of the big three sports.

-LSU has won 49 overall men's and women's team national championships through the 2017 NCAA athletic season.
-44 were bestowed by the NCAA, as the NCAA does not award college football national championships at the Division I FBS level or recognize LSU's claimed men's basketball championship.

-LSU ranks tied for ninth all-time in total NCAA Division I national championships through the 2017 NCAA athletic season.

 Baseball

-The LSU baseball team has won six national championships since 1991.
+The LSU baseball team has won eight national championships since 1991.
 The team participates in the Western division of the Southeastern Conference and is currently coached by Jay Johnson.
 They play home games at Alex Box Stadium, Skip Bertman Field.